blakelymayhall/odin-library/README.md

 - Implement an initial array of books that populate the DOM on startup
 - Reorged code to be more readable

+8/12/23 - 8/16/23
+- Implement on-click overlay form designs
+- Still some work to finish out here but the bones are filling in

 TODO:

-- Implement on-click overlay
 - Add images to the banners to make it look better
+- More responsive display
-- Maybe play with the background of the books... canned image?
+- Maybe play with the background of the books... canned image(s)?